Greenhouse gases: documentation of statistics

 The annual reporting of the GHG inventory data takes place through standard reporting tables as set out in the UNFCCC and from 2024 Paris agreement guidelines, as well as through the National Inventory Report.
 The preparation of the GHG inventory is guided by the reporting guidelines of the UNFCCC and Paris Agreement the IPCC methodological guidelines for assessing emissions.
 The IPCC guidelines cover all sectors, and experts from around the world have contributed to their development.
 The IPCC guidelines allow reporting countries to select the methodological levels best suited for the calculation of the different emission categories based on the resources and data available in each country.

+The emission reduction commitments of Kyoto Protocol ended for the inventory year 2020, but to the ending of the reporting a decision of the Conference of the Parties to the UNFCCC.
 The submission of GHG inventory data to the UN must include supplementary information on the implementation of the Kyoto Protocol in accordance with Article 7.1 of the Protocol.
 For example, the additional information must include emissions and removals from LULUCF activities under Article 3, paragraphs 3 and 4 of the Protocol, descriptions of the national inventory system and the national emissions register, and information on transfers of emissions units between the parties to the Kyoto Protocol.

 The EU's Monitoring Mechanism Regulation, its amendment, as well as its Implementing Regulation and Delegated Regulation, set their own requirements for the national inventories of the Member States.